isawzz/speech-games/README.md

 It is also accessible live on heroku: https://speech-games.herokuapp.com/

+A bit faster is to start the server locally:
+	json-server --watch db.json

+then, have to modify S/globals.js (in client project), settings
+	OFFLINE = true

+in order to use the local url for the server.

 # Deploy `json-server` to `{{ free hosting site }}`

 > Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.